Lh4355/ChefBoyardee-Game/Backlog.md

 General
 - decide what to put on inventory bar (on the right side)
 - make inventory bar collapsable (use ravioli backpack item)

+Improve Modularity
+- Add sprite images folder for hud and scene_renderer
+- separate scener_renderer into smaller componnents so it doesnt do arrows, input, tooltips, and item rendering all in one place